Cycls/docs/getting-started.md

 ##  Getting started

 Sarya is a python framework for building, and publishing AI applications.
-It provides everything you need to transform your project into beautiful UI across multiple platforms.
-(WIP)
+It simplifies the process of publishing your projects with user-friendly interfaces across multiple platforms.

 <br/><br/>
 In order to get started make sure you sign-up and get your `SECRET-KEY` from the developer platform at [platform.sarya.com](https://platform.sarya.com).